K33TY/Jif-Sif-to-Fabric/Docs/Log.md

 Restructuring code to have the Fabric language be more of a consideration in the design of the architecture.
 Have questions regarding the store that I've been trying to go through Fabric source code to figure out.

+## November 4-5
+Within the directories: `signatures/fabric/*` there are several useful directories from which objects must inherit in the Calendar implementation.
+Knowing this helps make the demo code a lot more understandable.
+Begin going through this code and some of the demos again.

 -------------